cheomanigua/godotdoc/content/docs/c#/enums_flags.md

 ### Comparing Bitmasks
-Here’s how to perform common comparisons with bitmasks in C#:
+Here’s how to perform common comparisons with bitmasks in C#.
+Using bitmasks is faster then using HasFlag:

 ```csharp
 using System;